Stormwater Management Ordinance

 - All residential developments are required to prepare a stormwater management plan.

-- Stormwater management plans can be prepared by the contractor or applicant, with proposed stormwater control measures sketched on a prepared site development plan.
+- Stormwater management plans can be prepared by the contractor or applicant, with proposed stormwater improvements sketched on a prepared site development plan.

-- No final survey of Stormwater Control Measures Required; an on-site staff review will be conducted to determine compliance.
+- No final survey of stormwater improvements required; an on-site staff review will be conducted to determine compliance.

 - No operation and maintenance agreement required.

 Homeowners and/or contractors may contact Town staff for assistance with identifying significant trees to retain, as well as open space portions to preserve before site clearing begins.
+These areas can be used for stormwater management, and may save you time and money.
 Staff will meet you on site and assist with this process.
 These areas will need to remain largely undisturbed during development.

-- Choose SCMs that work for your site; some will function better than others based on topographical changes, depth to groundwater table, and existing vegetation.
+- Choose stormwater improvements that works for your site; some will function better than others based on topographical changes, depth to groundwater table, and existing vegetation.

 - Communicate with the town early for guidance and technical assistance.